Scottish Dog Breeds – Hello Dogs of Scotland!

 These dogs have all the wonderful qualities of the Rough Collie – the loyalty, the gentleness, the keen intelligence – wrapped in a more practical package for those who’d rather not spend their weekends brushing out tangles.
 They’re affectionate, responsive to training, and make excellent family companions.

 Sadly, the Smooth Collie is now a vulnerable breed with worryingly low registration numbers.
 If you love the Collie personality but want a lower-maintenance coat, please consider this wonderful breed.
 They deserve far more recognition than they currently receive.
-One of our neighbours has four of these gorgeous dogs and they are a massively loved part of the family.
+One of our neighbours has four of these gorgeous dogs, and they are a much-loved part of the family.

 Shop all of our art gifts for Smooth Collie lovers here.